precice/aste/docs/README.md

 The input mesh filename passed with the `--mesh` option does not need to coincide with the mesh names defined in the preCICE configuration file.
 {% endnote %}

+{% warning %}
+For massively parallel runs, the logging configuration in ASTE can critically affect performance.
+In practice, this typically depends on the filesystem.
+In such cases, consider disabling logging entirely.
+{% endwarning %}

 For example, mapping the data "dummyData" from a mesh named `fine_mesh.vtk` to an output mesh `coarse_mesh.vtk` and saving the resulting mesh into the variable "mappedData" on the mesh `mappedMesh` would read as follows:

 ```bash